tinalexander/tinalexander.github.io/pages/2023/12-december.md

 # December 21, 2023

+## Pfizer spokesperson on JN.1 variant and COVID-19 vaccine

+- **Source:** email from Kit Longley of Pfizer
+- **Date:** received December 21, 2023

+> Here’s what we can say now, though should have data in the coming weeks:
+>
+> Pfizer continues to closely monitor emerging variants and conduct tests of the updated Pfizer-BioNTech COVID-19 XBB.1.5 monovalent vaccine against JN.1.

 ## FDA spokesperson on COVID-19 self-testing with throat samples

 - **Source:** email from James McKinney of the Food and Drug Administration